Sign with the word "Eternity" written in white chalk on a piece of cardboard painted with blackboard paint

-Thelma Dodds gave this sign to Reverend Levit who preached at the Burton Street Baptist Church in Paddington, Sydney, in 1970Associated organisationBurton Street Baptist Church, Darlinghurst
+Thelma Dodds gave this sign to Reverend Levit who preached at the Burton Street Baptist Church in Paddington, Sydney, in 1970Associated organisationBurton Street Baptist Tabernacle, Darlinghurst

 The sign was owned by Thelma Dodds and then Reverend Levit in SydneyPlace of useWoy Woy, New South Wales, Australia